 The Day of the Meeting of Shareholders

-- The Company shall manage to support and facilitate both shareholders and institutional investors with sufficient information, i.e. date, time and venue together with clearly identified map for the meeting.
-The meeting venue should be convenient and easily access to the mass transit system.
+- The Company shall manage to support and facilitate both shareholders and institutional investors with clearly sufficient information, i.e., date, time and venue.
+In case of physical meeting, the meeting venue should be convenient and easily access to the mass transit system.
 Regarding the registration, the shareholders and institutional investors shall be allowed to register for the meeting at least one hour in advance and the registration counters should be sufficient.
 Barcode Technology shall be applied to facilitate the quick vote counting and exact result process.
-Besides, stamp duty shall be provided for proxy form.
+In case of electronic meeting, the system should be reliable and meet the standards in compliance with Standards for Maintaining Security of Meetings via Electronic Means B.E.
+2563 (2020) of Ministry of Digital Economy and Society, Emergency Decree on Electronic Meetings B.E.
+2563 (2020), and related regulations.
+In case of hybrid meeting, the aforementioned procedures should be applied.

 - The Board of Directors should prohibit any actions which hinder shareholders to attend the meeting or place an undue burden on the shareholders.
 In this regard, there is no regulation that requires shareholders or proxy to present the identification documents exceeding the applicable regulatory requirements.